 Portal Knights Best Class – Solo and Coop Class Tier List

-Looking for the best class Portal Knights has to offer?
-In this class tier list guide we will cover the best solo class and best coop class so you can confidently select your Portal Knight avatar.
-With 3 core class options and an additional 2 added through downloadable content players have an abundance of choice in Portal Knights with each having their own skills, attribute specialisation and equipment that can dramatically impact how effective they are and the playstyle they adopt.
+What is the best class Portal Knights has to offer and what are their individual class strengths and weaknesses?
+In this class tier list guide we will cover the best solo and coop class so you can confidently select your Portal Knight character.
+With 3 core class options and an additional 2 added through downloadable content players have an abundance of choice in Portal Knights with each having their own skills, attribute specialisation and equipment that can dramatically impact how effective they are in different game content and the playstyle they adopt.

 Defining The Portal Knights Best Class

 The term best is often a subjective term in video games and Portal Knights is no exception, when determining which class is best for this class guide the following factors have been considered.
 Given the design of the core Portal Knights story adventure, boss fighting and extra content along the way you’ll need a class that has the following attributes:

 - Damage: Portal Knights is a combat focused experience and classes that can quickly output damage before foes have a chance to retaliate will always be a top tier option.
 If a class is able to do this from range at no risk to their own health pool or are durable enough that damage barely registers it can be a significant advantage.

 - Durability: While avoiding all damage is preferred having the safety net of being able to absorb a few hits along the way can significantly reduce frustration and having to trek back to a quest or location after respawning.
 Avoiding all hits is also difficult to achieve across all content particularly the first time you fight bosses or the hard bosses until you master each of their respective mechanics.